 regarding the online interface or Edwin

 Ritchey for specifics regarding crop recommendations.
-The soil

 test site will give you the recommendation in units (lb/a) of the